Lyrics:

 And within that structureless, safety-net-less void, resides a vast amount of freedom.

 I could extend this to morality, ethics, personal philosophy, but let’s stay focused on creativity: most people do not care about your art.
 Nobody’s watching if you make mistakes, post your projects to the web, embarrass yourself (artistically speaking) on social, or whatever.
 So do all that: make all the mistakes, and fail as big as possible under the armor of anonymity.
 The world is not paying attention to your false starts and dead ends; make the most of it.
-Everyone else is as involved with themselves as you are with yourself, regarding the adventures of others with the same amount of curiosity that you have for theirs, most likely even less.
+Everyone else is as involved with themselves as you are with yourself, and regarding the adventures of others with the same amount of curiosity that you have for theirs, most likely even less.

 So the world has given you a gift: tons of space to find your inner artist and shuck off the ego.
 Make mistakes, rework old ideas nobody noticed to begin with, go where you must in order to produce satisfying work for an audience of one: yourself.
 If your goal is some kind of fame or glory, I think that’s a hollow motivation but you have plenty of open road to crash and burn before you get there.
 Whatever your goal is, churning away in anonymity is far more often the rule than the exception.
 Case in point: a long-winded blog about minor-key dad rock recordings that no one will ever read.
 Whether or not it leads to “success” ain’t the goal.
 The goal is to do.